Location Data | Global Store Location Data on 11M+ POI | SafeGraph Places

 You can get In-store Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical In-store Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time In-store Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to In-store Data?

-In-store Data is similar to Consumer Review Data , Product Data, Ecommerce Data, CPG Data, and Shopper Data.
-These data categories are commonly used for Store Visit Attribution and In-store Data analytics.
+In-store Data is similar to Consumer Review Data, Product Data, Ecommerce Data, Shopper Data, and Brand Data.
+These data categories are commonly used for Store Visit Attribution and Retail Intelligence.